Why Use Triggers?

 Choose the Right Trigger

-Consider what state changes your assertion monitors:- Use storage triggers when monitoring specific storage slots
+Consider what state changes your assertion monitors:- Use function call triggers when monitoring specific functions

 - Consider the trade-off between coverage and efficiency